Last update: 10/09/2025

 To characterise the Paute river system, the HydroCORE project foresees a total of eight sampling campaigns over a period of two years.
 Abiotic conditions are recorded every three months and supplemented with the collection of macroinvertebrates every six months.
 At the spatial level, the project aims to include 20 reservoir sites and 30 river sites (totaling 50 sampling sites).
 These also include sites that are part of a reference system in which no artificial reservoirs are present, being the Jubones river system.

 The first sampling campaign was performed from 11 July 2023 until 13 August 2023.
 During this period, a total of 49 sampling sites were visited.
 The results of the abiotic analyses performed both on-site (observations of the field conditions, probe readings) as off-site (nutrient analyses) are reported here in a concise manner.
-More results (e.g., gas samples, macroinvertebrates) will be added later.
+More results (e.g., macroinvertebrates) will be added later.

 A total of 49 sampling sites were visited and distributed as follows: (1) 19 river sites, (2) 19 reservoir sites, and (3) 11 reference system sites.
 The majority of the river sites (N = 14) is located upstream of the two reservoirs, while the majority of the reservoir sites (N = 14) is located in the largest reservoir (called Mazar).
 Relatively few reservoir sites (N = 5) were visited in the smaller reservoir (called Amaluza) due to accessibility reasons.
 There are hardly roads leading to the reservoir due to the steep mountains and a large fraction of the water surface is overcrowded by water hyacinth (E. crassipes).
 The map shows where the sampling sites are situated: